2024 Solar Incentives Guide for Los Altos, CA - Tax Credits & Rebates

 EcoWatch's Los Altos, CA Solar Incentives FAQs

-What are some environmental benefits of adding solar panels to my house?
+What are some of the environmental benefits of switching to solar?

-You can decrease your carbon footprint by 250 pounds of CO2 annually by switching to solar panels.
+You can reduce your carbon footprint by 250 pounds of CO2 annually by switching to solar panels.
 This adds up to approximately 5,000 pounds in 20 years.
 Solar is also a renewable energy source, meaning that making the switch lessens the drain on our planet's resources.

 When does the federal solar tax credit end?